MariusCyber/MariusCyber/README.md

 - 👋 Hi, I’m @MariusCyber
 - 👀 I’m interested in Cyber Securty
-- 🌱 I’m currently learning CISCO CCNA
+- 🌱 I’m currently learning Linux Bash
 - 💞️ I’m looking for an Internship
 - 📫 How to reach me?
 You can message me